mfinkle/web-adb/README.md

 ```

 #### `/tap` (`POST`, `text/plain`):
-takes a `JSON` object and returns a plain text status
+executes a tap on the given device at the given coords. takes a `JSON` object and returns a plain text status
 ```
 {
   "device": "<device-id>",